LT5W51 - Live Events Practice (2021/22)

 Balance of independent study and scheduled teaching activity

 Reflective learning will focus on both formative and summative assessment.
-Students will be required to write reflective accounts regarding any aspect of collaborative work and assessment planning.
+Students will be encouraged to write reflective accounts regarding any aspect of collaborative work and assessment planning.
+Authentic practical assessment plays a pivotal role in Learning for this work-related module.
+Where possible, mentoring, feedback, feedforward from Industry Experts, VPs, Clients and Partners will enable students to attain practical evaluation and advanced application and reflection on their work.

-Employability will be enhanced through 1) in-depth understanding by means of practical application of the key skills in the context of real life industry tasks (syllabus); 2) specific activities geared towards the application of reflective practice in individual and group work; 3) assessment requirements are directly connected to the impact which is made on the practical study task involving real life industry clients (formative/summative assessment)
+Employability will be enhanced through 1) in-depth understanding by means of practical application of the key skills in the context of real life industry tasks; 2) specific activities geared towards the application of reflective practice in individual and group work; 3) assessment requirements are directly connected to the impact which is made on the practical study task involving real life events and industry clients (where possible) (formative/summative assessment).

 On successful completion of this module students will be able to:

-1. Integrate relevant management and regulatory concepts, as well as industry best practice, into the delivery of venue operations, bookings, agency and promotion management.
+- Integrate relevant management and regulatory concepts, as well as industry best practice, into the delivery of live events (LO1).

 Fox, D, Gouthro, M B, Morakabati, Y and Brackstone, J (2014) Doing Events Research: From Theory to Practice.
 Routledge